-A world where mothers and children are no longer separated for reasons of poverty, but empowered to raise their children in stable and nurturing homes.
+We envision a world where mothers are no longer separated from their children due to preventable causes, but are equipped and empowered to raise their children in stable and nurturing homes.

 We value prevention

 The family separation crisis for reasons of poverty in the United States is astronomical, but we believe it is also solvable.
 We work closely with community partners, businesses, and individuals in their areas of professional expertise, providing mothers with access to people with influence and opportunity.
 We are going upstream with our approach and identifying root causes to the crisis, preventing trauma by family separation before it begins.